DataDog/heroku-buildpack-datadog/README.md

 ## Python and Agent versions

-Prior to version `6.14` the Datadog v6 agent shipped with Python version `2` embedded.
-Starting with `6.14`, and in preparation for Python version `2` End Of Life, announced for January 2020, the Datadog v6 agent ships with both Python versions `2` and `3`, to give customers enough time to migrate their custom checks to Python version `3`.
-The Heroku buildpack will only keep one of the versions.
-Set `DD_PYTHON_VERSION` to `2` or `3` to select the Python version you want the agent to keep.
-If not set, the buildpack will keep Python version `2`.
+Prior to version `6.14` the Datadog v6 Agent shipped with Python version `2` embedded.
+Starting with `6.14`, and in preparation for Python version `2` End Of Life, announced for January 2020, the Datadog v6 Agent ships with both Python versions `2` and `3`, to give customers enough time to migrate their custom checks to Python version `3`.
+The Heroku buildpack only keeps one of the versions.
+Set `DD_PYTHON_VERSION` to `2` or `3` to select the Python version you want the Agent to keep.
+If not set, the buildpack keeps Python version `2`.
 If you are using custom checks that only work with Python version `2`, we recommend to migrate them to version `3` before its EOL.

 Agent v7 only ships with Python version `3`.
 If you are not using custom checks or your custom checks are already migrated to version `3`, we recommend moving to Agent 7 as soon as possible.
 Starting with `6.15`, v7 releases with the same minor version share the same feature set, making it safe to move between those two.
 For example, if you are running `6.16` and you don't need Python version `2`, it is safe to jump to `7.16`.